redhat-cop/pathfinder/README.md

 oc new-app --template=mongodb-persistent --param=MONGODB_DATABASE=pathfinder
 oc process -f pathfinder-full-template.yaml|oc create -f-
 ```

+# Usage Tracking
+Pathfinder uses analytics to track usage of the application.
+This can be turned off by setting the "-DdisableTracking=true" JVM option on the Pathfinder UI application.
+See the file "run-local.sh" under the pathfinder-ui directory for an example of how to do this.

 # License
 The code is made available under the Apache License, Version 2.0